bitsofinfo/comms-analyzer-toolbox/README.md

 For every email message in your MBOX file, each message becomes a separate document in ElasticSearch where all email headers are indexed as individual fields and all body content indexed and stripped of html/css/js.

+For example, each email imported into the index has the following fields available for searching and analysis in Kibana (plus many, many more)

+* date_ts (timestamp in GMT/UTC)
+* to
+* from
+* cc
+* bcc
+* subject
+* body
+* body_size

-From there... you can analyze and visualize practically anything about your email.
+From there... well, you can analyze and visualize practically anything about your email.
 Enjoy.

 ![Diag1](/docs/diag1.png "Diagram1")